-Instead of informally stopping into art rooms to sample various art processes, participants in the HSAD 2013 will be assigned to one art workshop.
-Art education majors at the UWO will lead the 90- minute workshops.
+Participants in the HSAD 2017 will be assigned to one art workshop.
+Art education majors at UWO will lead the 90- minute workshops.
 Each workshop will focus on exploration of one particular area of art such as printmaking, drawing, painting, ceramics, photography, metals, digital arts or sculpture.
 Students will take on-site artwork home with them at the end of the HSAD.

 Exhibition Jury Process

 This year, only high school students who attend the HSAD event will submit work to be considered for the exhibition.
 Each participating student will bring just one of his/her best art pieces to the UWO campus on the day of the event.